wp-plugins/earth-hour/readme.txt

 == Screenshots ==

-1. Earth Hour Admin
+1. Earth Hour Preview (what your site would look like during Earth Hour)
 2. Website with Banner bar at the top (shows countdown to Earth hour)
-2. Preview of site appearance during Earth Hour (official)
-3. Preview of site appearance during Earth Hour (alternate)